Stay informed with the

 Best of John Grochowski

-With expert play, it returns 98.9 percent, and Blue Chip had it on quarter Triple Play games.
-Among the identifiers are 4-for-1 payoffs on both four of a kind and full houses, and 3-for-1 on flushes.
+With expert play, it returns 98.9%, and Blue Chip had it on quarter Triple Play games.
+Among the identifiers are 4-for-1 payoffs on both fours-of-a-kind and full houses, and 3-for-1 on flushes.
 But watch out.
-There are fooler versions out there that pay only 20-for-1 on four of a kind instead of the standard 25-for-1.
+There are fooler versions out there that pay only 20-for-1 on four-of-a-kind instead of the standard 25-for-1.

 The full pay table per coin wagered should look like this.
 Natural royal flush 250 (rises to 4,000 for a five-credit wager); four deuces 200; royal flush with wild cards 25; five of a kind 15; straight flush 9; four of a kind 4; full house 4; flush 3; straight 2; three of a kind 1.

 This isn’t the best version of Deuces Wild.
-A version players call full-pay Deuces returns 100.8 percent with expert play, but I’ve rarely seen it outside Nevada, and it’s scarce there, too.
-Another game nicknamed Not So Ugly Deuces raises payoffs to 16-for-1 on five of a kind and 10-for-1 on straight flushes.
-It returns 99.7 percent with expert play, and while not as rare as full-pay Deuces, it’s nowhere near as common as lower-paying versions.
+A version players call full-pay Deuces returns 100.8% with expert play, but I’ve rarely seen it outside Nevada, and it’s scarce there, too.
+Another game nicknamed Not So Ugly Deuces raises payoffs to 16-for-1 on five-of-a-kind and 10-for-1 on straight flushes.
+It returns 99.7% with expert play, and while not as rare as full-pay Deuces, it’s nowhere near as common as lower-paying versions.